IATI/IATI-Guidance/en/upgrades/integer-upgrade-to-2-01.rst

    integer-upgrade-to-2-01/migrating
    integer-upgrade-to-2-01/2-01-changes

-The IATI Steering Committee agreed to accept version 2.01 of the **IATI Standard** on the 16th October 2014.
+Version 2.01 was released on Tuesday 6 January 2015.
+This followed agreement from the the IATI Steering Committee to accept version 2.01 of the **IATI Standard** on the 16th October 2014.

-Version 2.01 became a valid, publishable version on Tuesday 6 January 2015.

 Details about the specific proposals and public consultations which formed part of the for 2.01 upgrade are listed on the `knowledge base <http://support.iatistandard.org/>`__ in the `2.01 Integer Upgrade section